gottagofaster236/ResetOrNot/README.md

 ## Troubleshooting:

-**It always displays "0%" or "-"**
+**It always displays "N/A"**

 You may need to configure the plugin to use a different number of attempts.
 For instance, it may not be reading any attempts in which you've completed a run.
 Additionally, you may have reset your split data at some point, which will remove the data necessary for ResetOrNot to calculate its probability.
-If you want to debug the issue, try opening your splits file in a text editor (it's XML formatted).
-You may be able to spot missing splits, and it will inform you how to configure the ResetOrNot component.